 I had dreamt of returning to Paris for years, and finally, it happened.
 I had four nights in this fabulous French city, and it was more spectacular than I had remembered.
 I didn’t want to do too many touristy activities while there (yes, I saw the Eiffel Tower), but rather, I wanted to be in Paris, and that’s what I did.
 I spent two days and two nights alone in the city as well, which was probably the highlight of my time in Europe since I have not traveled alone internationally before.
 Paris is a fantastic city to travel to solo, and I’d love to do it all over again.

-I left Paris and flew to Milan, where I also had about 24 hours alone.
+I left Paris and flew to Milan.
 I walked around town, shopped a bit, visited the Duomo, ate gelato, and savored a quiet dinner in a risotteria.
-The following day, Mike flew in to meet me, and we wandered around town, ending up at Parco Sempione, Brera, and Navigli.
-We ate decadent Italian food and drank a lot of wine.
+I wandered around town, ending up at Parco Sempione, Brera, and Navigli.
+I ate decadent Italian food and drank a lot of wine.
 Milan, of course, is stylish, chic, and for a major city, immaculate.

-The next day, we were off by train to Genova along the Ligurian Coast.
+The next day, I was off by train to Genova along the Ligurian Coast.
 This town is a sleeper, and I only hope too many people don’t find out about it.
 (Why am I writing this???)
 Genova is much more local and less touristy than some other Italian cities, and it feels a little gritty, but in a good way.
 The food scene is phenomenal, and like much of Italy, it’s very affordable.
 I LOVED this town.
-We met a woman from Boston who says she’s been everywhere but continues to come back to Genova.
+I met a woman from Boston who says she’s been everywhere but continues to come back to Genova.
 I totally get it.

-From Genova, we traveled by car (I drove while Mike navigated) to Piemonte (the Piedmont Region).
-For three nights, we stayed in a tiny village called San Martino Alfieri – it’s located between Asti and Alba.
-Our hotel was Marchesi Alfieri – a working winery and inn.
+From Genova, I traveled to Piemonte (the Piedmont Region).
+For three nights, I stayed in a tiny village called San Martino Alfieri – it’s located between Asti and Alba.
+My hotel was Marchesi Alfieri––a working winery and inn.
 This spot belongs in a coffee table book!

 I drank some of the best wine of my life at Alfieri, as well as Francone and Roche Dei Barberi.
 Since returning to the states, I’ve yet to taste any Italian wines that can compare to what I tasted in Piemonte.

-All of Piemonte was spectacular, and though few people spoke English, we used our few words of Italian and managed to communicate without issue, especially with the help of Google Translate.
+All of Piemonte was spectacular, and though few people spoke English, I used my few words of Italian and managed to communicate without issue, especially with the help of Google Translate.

-Since we were flying out of Milan, which is close to the Swiss border, we made our way by car and stayed our final two nights in Lugano, Switzerland.
+Since I was flying out of Milan, which is close to the Swiss border, I made my way by car and stayed my final two nights in Lugano, Switzerland.
 Words and photos cannot describe the beauty that is Lugano!
-This resort town is in the Italian-speaking part of the country, so we continued to eat Italian food, which was fine with us.
-We stayed in a lovely family-owned hotel called Hotel Federale, where we had a breathtaking view of Lake Lugano and the town.
+This resort town is in the Italian-speaking part of the country, so I continued to eat Italian food, which was fine by me.
+I stayed in a lovely family-owned hotel called Hotel Federale, where I had a breathtaking view of Lake Lugano and the town.
 I didn’t want to leave my room!
 (But, I did.)

 In early October, I went to Berks County, Pennsylvania for the weekend to visit family.
 While there, my mom and I hung out in Lititz for an afternoon.
 I had driven through the town once before, but this was my first real visit.
 What a charming spot!
 Lititz has been voted one of the coolest small towns in America, and I can see why.
 The downtown shopping rivals that of larger cities, plus, there’s local wine and beer.
 There were tourists from all over, even other countries, so Lititz is a place to keep on your radar when you’re traveling through the Mid-Atlantic and Northeastern states.
 The town is close to Lancaster, also worth a visit.